About this listing

 Double Room in Family Run Sheep Farm in West Kerry.
 The bedroom is a double room suitable for two persons, with a very comfortable bed, bed linen, towels, shampoos, toileteries supplied.
+The bathroom is next door to the bedroom and is the only one in the house.
+We only accommodate 2 guests at a time, so you will be the only guests accessing the bathroom and having breakfast.
+Our house is very quiet.
 There is a lovely view of the Hills behind the house and sheep quietly grazing in

-Complimentary Tea/Coffee and apple pie is served on arrival and complimentary tea/coffee is available all during your stay as desired.
+Complimentary tea/coffee is available all during your stay as desired.

-Self service Breakfast of tea/coffee and toast is included in the overall price.
+Breakfast of tea/coffee, orange juice, toast, Muesli/Yogurt and banana bread is included in price.

 We are on the Dingle Peninsula 2 miles from the sea, on the Wild Atlantic Way, between the Sliabh Mish and Strabally Mountain ranges.
 The locality is ideal for walking, cycling enthusiasts and those interested in Archaeology.
 It is also suitable for those who would like a more authentic experience of life in the area being comfortably removed from the more commercial tourism centres whilst still providing good access to the unquestionable attractions that the Dingle peninsula offers.
 You can relax in the peace and quiet of the valley surrounded by nature and away from the hustle and bustle!
 If that's what you would like on your holiday!
 You can make our home your base for your tours around the Dingle Peninsula and around the county !!

 We are located near Camp Village with a choice of 4 pubs, 2 restaurants, a Supermarket/cafe and 2 churches.
-Traditional Music sessions in the pubs, sometimes, spontaneous during the week and organised at weekends and if you are a musician yourself you can have a session with your friends, you are welcome!
-Music sessions are not as regular during the winter and are confined to weekends.
+Traditional Music sessions in the pubs, at weekends and if you are a musician yourself you can have a session with your friends, you are welcome !
 Meet the locals too in a friendly environment and have a pint of whatever you fancy in a real nice country setting, with spectacular views of mountain and sea.
-Water Sports and activities available in the area, Maharees is down the road and Mount Brandan second highest in Ireland is close by too !
+Water Sports and activities available in the area, Maharees is 15 minutes down the road and Mount Brandon second highest in Ireland is 25 minutes away !
 We can help you with advice on the area and things to do !

 Our Family have run the farm here since the middle of the 19th Century.
 And you can wander around the farm and up the hillside and enjoy a leisurely walk or a mountain hike!
 Only the sheep for company!!